niklaskks/axsemantics-python/README.md

 # axsemantics-python

-Use the AX Semantics Data Exchange API from python3 - you can find the API documentation with example calls  [here](https://apidocs.ax-semantics.com).
+Use the AX Semantics Data Exchange API from python3 - you can find the API documentation with example calls  [here](http://apidocs.ax-semantics.com).

-requires python3.

 ### Excel Upload Quickstart